kuldeepshandilya/resume-helper/README.md

 App helps create better video resume by providing feedback on your audio and video.

 ## Idea/Requirement
 For many job positions, especially the ones which are heavy on communication(say marketing manager, product manager, executives, architects), employers would need video resume for initial screening(and filtering out).
-As an employer,you would want to 'see' candidate and filter out those candidates who are too bad.
-Asking for video resume can help in this.

 This app is to help candidates create a better video resume by providing them with feedback as well as making few changes in the video itself, if asked.